Myalgic encephalomyelitis

 A personalised physical activity or exercise programme should only be considered for people with ME/CFS who feel ready to progress their physical activity beyond their current activities of daily living or who would like to incorporate physical activity or exercise into managing their ME/CFS.

-Some people with ME/CFS have found that they can make their symptoms worse; for some people it makes no difference, and others find them helpful.
+Some people with ME/CFS have found that exercise can make their symptoms worse; for some people it makes no difference, and others find it very helpful.
 If a physical activity or exercise programme is offered, it should be overseen by a physiotherapist in an ME/CFS specialist team.

 Flare-ups and relapse